 What factors influence cat personality?

 Purebred cats are bred for specific qualities, such as their looks or temperament.
 But even a cat that’s not a pure breed can be the sweetest, most attentive feline you know.
 It all comes down to that special connection between you and mittens and how well you cater to their needs.
-Find out 10 ways to pamper your cat here.
+Read about 10 ways to pamper your cat for top tips.

 Whether you’re looking for a purebred or mixed breed cat, consider adopting a rescue.
 Many animal shelters rehome cats and kittens, so age shouldn’t be an issue either.